Pythagorean theorem: Differential geometry

 which is called the metric tensor.
-(Sometimes, by abuse of language, the same term is applied to the set of coefficients .)
 It may be a function of position, and often describes curved space.
 A simple example is Euclidean (flat) space expressed in curvilinear coordinates.
 For example, in polar coordinates:

 History

 There is debate whether the Pythagorean theorem was discovered once, or many times in many places, and the date of first discovery is uncertain, as is the date of the first proof.
-Historians of Mesopotamian mathematics have concluded that the Pythagorean rule was in widespread use during the Old Babylonian period (20th to 16th centuries BC), over a thousand years before Pythagoras was born.
 The history of the theorem can be divided into four parts: knowledge of Pythagorean triples, knowledge of the relationship among the sides of a right triangle, knowledge of the relationships among adjacent angles, and proofs of the theorem within some deductive system.